- Combined contraceptive pill

 Rigevidon is a combined oral contraceptive pill that is taken by women to prevent pregnancy.

 It contains two active ingredients, the female hormones levonorgestrel and ethinylestradiol.
-Rigevidon tablets are known as a monophasic combined pill, which means that each pill contains the same dose of these hormones.
-These hormones work by thinning the lining of the womb so a fertilised egg cannot grow there, as well as preventing the ovaries from releasing an egg and thickening the fluid in the cervix so sperm cannot enter.
+Rigevidon is known as a monophasic combined pill, which means that each pill contains the same dose of these hormones.

 - They stop an egg from being released from the ovary each month.